-The secret ingredient that dramatically changes the economics of the space is the ‘full-stack’ approach to on-demand food.
+The secret ingredient The secret ingredient that dramatically changes the economics of the space is the 'full-stack' approach to on-demand food.
 Full-stack food players operate a tightly controlled supply chain, managing everything from cloud kitchens right up to the last-mile delivery to the customer.
 By doing so, we at Eatfresh are able to control and guarantee every aspect of the customer food experience, from ingredients, hygiene, packaging to delivery times.

 Full-stack players offer great advantages to the on-demand ecosystem at large:

 - Gross margins greater than 50% per delivery, creating powerful unit economics.

 - The restaurant space in India is 97% unorganised, creating an inconsistent customer experience.